-Selected patients will need to demonstrate good tumour biology in terms of radiological disease stability, with or without treatment, for 6 months prior to being listed and reasonable disease control whilst on the waiting list.
+Selected patients will need to demonstrate good tumour biology in terms of radiological disease stability, with or without treatment, for 6 months prior to being listed.
+There needs to be reasonable disease control whilst on the waiting list.

-On the waiting list they shall need to be reassessed in the following manner: Clinical assessment [3 monthly] to ensure remains in adequate physiological condition without rapid, unmanageable changes in health Biochemical assessment [3 monthly] to monitor for fluctuations in hormone symptoms, liver and renal function, and development of carcinoid heart disease.
+On the waiting list they shall need to be reassessed in the following manner: Clinical assessment [3 monthly] to ensure remains in adequate physiological condition without rapid, unmanageable changes in health.
+Quality of life [3 monthly].

+Biochemical assessment [3 monthly] to monitor for fluctuations in hormone symptoms, liver and renal function, and development of carcinoid heart disease.
 Radiological assessment [6 monthly since relatively slow growing cancers] using CT TAP, MRI liver and Ga-68 DOTA SSTA PET to look for disease progression.